thindil/steamsky/bin/doc/CONTRIBUTING.md

 be against my ideas.
 Of course, if you really want it, you can always start discussion about new feature, just I'm afraid, it may take long time to implement it into the game.

 If you want to talk/propose changes in any existing in the game feature or mechanic, feel free to contact me via issues tracker or mail (addresses of both you can find at top of this file).
 General rule about propositions is same as for bugs reports - please, try to write that much informations as possible.
 This help us all better understand purpose of your changes.

+List of things which I wish to add to the game, you can find [here](https://github.com/thindil/steamsky/projects/1) Please read carefully it description on how to discuss or how they will be implemented in the game.

 ## Code propositions